jovoro/geminid/README.md

 to let the preprocessor and linker know where to look for libraries, i.e. libconfig.

 ## Configuring
 There's an example configuration file named `example.conf` in this repo.
-The docroot directive is relative to the serverroot.
+The `docroot` directive is relative to the `serverroot`.
 Log files are relative to `logdir`.
 Certificates are absolute or relative to the cwd of the geminid process, since they tend to live anywhere on the filesystem.
 I don't know if that makes sense to you.
 If it doesn't, let me know - I'd love to hear your thoughts.

 ## Running
 Just run the produced executable geminid.
 Some options are now configurable via command line parameters: